 system settings has to be confirmed twice: once by clicking a message from the

-behaviour becomes irritating or causes troubles, UAC can be deactivated with the
+behavior becomes irritating or causes troubles, UAC can be deactivated with the

 option Turn User Account Control on or off in the item User Accounts